quintype/malibu/tutorial/arrow-integration-malibu-advanced.md

 **Steps to add a new Arrow component to your app:**

-1. Please follow the initial steps [here](https://developers.quintype.com/quintype-node-arrow/?path=/story/introduction--getting-started).
+* Please follow the initial steps [here](https://developers.quintype.com/quintype-node-arrow/?path=/story/introduction--getting-started).
-2. Please find the directory structure in the screenshot shown below:
+* Please find the directory structure in the screenshot shown below:
 ![Arrow Directory structure]({{"images/arrow-directory-structure.png" | absolute_url}}).
-3. The Higher-order component is there to make the component more configurable.
+* The Higher-order component is there to make the component more configurable.
-4. The above component should be made available in the BOLD CMS to be applied to a collection.
+* The above component should be made available in the BOLD CMS to be applied to a collection.
-5. If the black-knight is not having a `template-options.yml`, please add the file with `path` as `/app/config/template-options.yml` and value as shown below:
+* If the black-knight is not having a `template-options.yml`, please add the file with `path` as `/app/config/template-options.yml` and value as shown below:
 ```
 collection-layouts:
   - name: ArrowElevenStoriesRow
     display: Arrow Three Col Seven Stories
     options: []
 ```
-6. Make the collection template exportable in the `app/isomorphic/components/collection-templates/index.js` file, so that when the component is selected in Bold the corresponding component has to be rendered:
+* Make the collection template exportable in the `app/isomorphic/components/collection-templates/index.js` file, so that when the component is selected in Bold the corresponding component has to be rendered.

 ```javascript
 import React from "react";
 import { wrapCollectionLayout, EagerLoadImages } from "@quintype/components";